DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant

 While LLMs excel in diet identification, they may generate seemingly plausible but inaccurate results, lack health guidelines, and miss domain-specific knowledge.
 To address this, we integrated RAG to enhance the generative capability of LLM by incorporating knowledge from an extensive nutrition library, thereby providing a more reliable, contextually relevant, and factual response \cite{lewis2020retrieval}.

 To build the RAG module, we have constructed a comprehensive nutrition library consisting of documents from a diverse collection of reliable resources.
-The inclusion criteria included (1) the government-approved food nutrient database, (2) official reports and booklets on food consumption and dietary suggestions for the general public and specific groups, issued by the government or the World Health Organization (WHO), (3) webpages from official government websites, containing recipes, scientific articles about food and nutrition, and healthy diet suggestions, (4) articles published by highly trustworthy organizations (e.g., National Institutes of Health), (5) peer-reviewed research articles from prestigious journals with 28 different needs (e.g., weight management, muscle development, and blood glucose stabilization).
-Detailed information is available in Supplement 2.2.
+The inclusion criteria included (1) the government-approved food nutrient database, (2) official reports and booklets on food consumption and dietary suggestions for the general public and specific groups, issued by the government or the World Health Organization (WHO), (3) online resources from official government websites, containing recipes, scientific articles about food and nutrition, and healthy diet suggestions, (4) articles published by highly trustworthy organizations (e.g., National Institutes of Health), (5) peer-reviewed research articles from prestigious journals with 28 different needs (e.g., weight management, muscle development, and blood glucose stabilization).
+These inclusion criteria were designed to ensure the corpus was composed of high-quality, expert-vetted sources to maximize accuracy and minimize the risk of conflicting information.
+Detailed information is available in Appendix \ref{appx2:nutrition}.

-We then built the RAG module using LangChain framework \cite{langchain2024}.
+We then built the RAG module using the LangChain framework \cite{langchain2024}.
 The documents in the nutrition library were first split into chunks with LangChain's \texttt{RecursiveCharacterTextSplitter}, resulting in 16,438 pages, as shown in \figurename{~\ref{fig:llm}} (blue part).
 Then OpenAI's embedding model \texttt{text-embedding-ada-002} created embeddings stored with Facebook AI Similarity Search (Faiss) vector database.
 Based on these embeddings, the most relevant chunks will be searched based on the query to provide context for answering the query, enhancing the relevance and accuracy of the responses by incorporating the contexts.
 By invoking the retrieval chain created by LangChain, it would not only return the answer based on the prompt and query but also the sources of the answer from the relevant context, making the sources of dietary suggestions more transparent.